Lyman, Ukraine: Social sphere

+There are located many types of schools.
+Technical School of Machinists, Medical School, Vocational School.
+3 hospitals (865 beds, 100 doctors), 3 cultural centers, 29 libraries, 10 schools (including a lyceum and a gymnasium; 4,500 students and 250 teachers), a music school, a children's and youth sports school, a branch of the Ukrainian State University of Railway Transport.

 Demographics

 As of the 2001 Ukrainian census, 28,172 people lived in the city.
 Of these, 84.4% were Ukrainians, 13.8% were Russians, and 0.6% were Belarusians.
 In terms of native language, 69.8% spoke Ukrainian, 29.67% spoke Russian, and 0.53% spoke other languages or did not answer the survey question.
 The exact ethnic and linguistic composition was as follows:

 The population has declined in the early 21st century, decreasing to an estimated 20,066 by 2022.
 After the intense fighting during the Russian invasion of Ukraine, most residents have fled or have been killed, with Lyman mayor Oleksandr Zhuravlev estimating only 6,000 remaining in 2023, including 500 children.

+Monuments

+Monument to the liberators of Krasny Liman.